Royal Naval School

-The Royal Naval School was an English school that was established in Camberwell, London, in 1833 and then formally constituted by the Royal Naval College Act 1840.
+The Royal Naval School was an English school that was established in Camberwell, London, in 1833 and then formally constituted by the Royal Naval School Act 1840 (3 & 4 Vict. c. lxxxvi).
 It was a charitable institution, established as a boarding school for the sons of officers in the Royal Navy and Royal Marines.
 Many of its pupils achieved prominence in military and diplomatic service.
+It was an important institution in the early education of many Royal Navy officers during the 19th century.
 The school closed in 1910.

 History

 A purpose-built school building was designed by the architect John Shaw Jr, and opened in about 1844 at New Cross in south-east London (close to Deptford and Greenwich, both areas with strong naval connections).
 However, the school soon outgrew this building and relocated to Mottingham in 1889.
 (The building remained in educational use, being sold to the Worshipful Company of Goldsmiths for £25,000, and being re-opened by the Prince of Wales in July 1891 as the "Goldsmiths' Technical and Recreative Institute" – more commonly known simply as the "Goldsmiths' Institute".
-In 1904, it became the main building of Goldsmiths College.)
+In 1904, it became the main building of Goldsmiths College.

 The Royal Naval School remained at Mottingham (in a building today occupied by Eltham College) until it closed in 1910.

 Author Ellen Thorneycroft Fowler was wife to one of the teachers at the Royal Naval School before it closed.
+Thomas Charles Leeson Rowbotham the artist also served as Professor of Drawing at the school in the mid 19th century.